vivienshufang/aws-cloudtrail-with-splunk/README.md

 * Create Simple Notification Service (SNS) topic for the Cloudtrail service in each region
 * Aggregate all regions audit reports in one S3 bucket (pre-created)

+The script has a dryrun option to generate the commands so you can see what the actual commands without having to run it.

-We consolidate all CloudTrails reports into one S3 bucket _accountname.myfqdn_.
-The script takes care of creates necessary access policies.
-Global events - generated by services that don't have a region, e.g. Identity and Access Management (IAM) - will be logged in one region only.
+We consolidate all CloudTrails reports into one S3 bucket that you give at the command line.
+The script takes care of creating necessary access policies.
+Global events - generated by services that don't have a regional endpoint, e.g. Identity and Access Management (IAM) - will be logged in one region that you defined at the command line.

 ## Create a Simple Queue Service (SQS)